-Genets are growing in popularity as pets due to their beautiful patterns and unique behaviors that mimic both exotic cats and ferrets.
+Genets are growing in popularity as exotic pets due to their beautiful patterns and unique behaviors that mimic those serval cats and ferrets.
 They are very distantly related to both cats and ferrets, but more closely to the mongoose and civet.
 They are quick, agile, and solitary creatures that require special care but for the right owner, they can make fun pets.

-- Size: 2-6 pounds, 16-22 inches long without the tail.
+- Size: two to six pounds, 16-22 inches long without the tail.
 Their tails are usually an additional body length.

 - Lifespan: In captivity, genets are recorded to live about 20 years.